dev-pipeline/dev-pipeline/docs/tools/build.rst

 -------
-  -h, --help            show this help message and exit --config CONFIG       Build configuration file (default: build.config) --build-dir BUILD_DIR
+  -h, --help            show this help message and exit --config CONFIG       Build configuration file (default: build.config) --context CONTEXT     Build-specific context to use (default: None) --build-dir BUILD_DIR
                         The build folder to use (default: build)